 Next we need to compile the Elm code in PortExamples.elm

-to JavaScript.
+.
 Run the following command from the beginning-elm

 directory in terminal.

-Unfortunately, the Elm compiler throws an error.
+Unfortunately, the compiler throws an error.

-in a port module instead of a normal module.
 What exactly is a port module?
 It’s a module whose declaration is prefixed with the keyword port

 .
 Let’s make PortExamples